XavierBurt/Buttons/README.md

 # Interactive Light
 ## Description
 In this project, you will fill in the blanks for two small projects involving buttons and interactivity on a website!
-There are two exercizes, and in both of them, you will try to turn on a light bulb by pressing or holding a certain button.
+There are two exercises, and in both of them, you will try to turn on a light bulb by pressing or holding a certain button.

 ## Difficulty
 Warm Up: Easy

-Exercize: Hard
+Exercise: Hard

 ## Prerequisites
 1. Basic knowledge of Javascript